 Current or former students may receive copies of their academic records (transcript) or have them sent to other institutions, agencies, or firms by requesting these from the Registrar.
-Requests may be made through the College website and the National Student Clearinghouse.
+Requests may be made through the college website and the National Student Clearinghouse.
 Fax, email, or phone requests will not be accepted.
-A fee of \$5.00 will be charged for each official transcript, and students and alumni may access unofficial transcripts through SonisWeb.
+A fee of \$5.00 will be charged for each official transcript, and students and alumni may access unofficial transcripts through the college's administrative software system.
 Additional fees may apply if a student wishes to have an official transcript sent electronically.
-Transcript requests will not be honored for any student whose financial account with the College has not been cleared.
+Transcript requests will not be honored for any student whose financial account with the college has not been cleared.